EsotericSoftware/spine-runtimes/spine-ue/README.md

 The Spine UE4 example works on all platforms supported by Unreal Engine.
 The samples require Unreal Engine 4.27-5.3.

 1. Copy the `spine-cpp` folder from this repositories root directory to your `Plugins/SpinePlugin/Sources/SpinePlugin/Public/` directory.
 You can run the `setup.bat` or `setup.sh` scripts to accomplish this.
-2. Open the SpineUE4.uproject file with Unreal Editor
+2. Open the SpineUE.uproject file with Unreal Editor